 Keep answers short—this is especially important for mobile and speech interactions.
 Instead, push relevant pages.
 Many customers don’t know their way around; in fact, that may be the reason they summoned help!

-The VA should “talk the same talk” as your other agents and self-service options.
-Make sure your VA does not run off a siloed, inconsistent knowledge base—it should be based on a unified platform for multichannel customer engagement and knowledge management.
+The chatbot should “talk the same talk” as your other agents and self-service options.
+Make sure your assistant does not run off a siloed, inconsistent knowledge base—it should be based on a unified platform for multichannel customer engagement and knowledge management.
 Provide longer knowledge base articles as links to keep the VA’s answers short.

 For complex questions, make sure that the VA “knows its limitations” and can escalate seamlessly to live agents.
 The customer should not have to repeat context in escalations.
 The VA should also be able to direct the customer to more advanced self-service methods such as guided help.